Continuation strategies to mitigate convergence to low-performing local optima in topology optimization of sound transmission loss: Introduction

-The second category are called \emph{exclusion methods}.\ If the class of numerically attractive but undesired local optima is known very well, then sometimes constraints can be included to remove those optima from the feasible design space.\ Arguably the simplest example of this in (dynamic) TO is the use of a volume constraint: without it, routines converge to a fully solid, mass-driven design.\ Nonetheless, exploiting dynamic behavior such as, e.g., resonances, by reducing mass and introducing compliance can lead to superior performance.\ In this context, a volume constraint is a numerical way to induce such behavior.\ A second example of an exclusion methods is the use of connectivity constraints.\ As highlighted in the review by Cool et al.~\cite{cool_connectivity_review}, TO routines for vibro-acoustic applications often produce disconnected structures, i.e., structures with floating solid (or void) regions.\ Examples include broadband filter design by Dilgen and Aage~\cite{DILGEN2024104123}, band gap maximization in Mindlin plates by Halkjær et al.~\cite{Halkjaer2006} and sound transmission loss maximization of sandwich structures by Cool et al.~\cite{cool_TO_VA}.\ Such disconnected designs can provide superior performance, making them numerically attractive local optima.
-However, they are often undesired, for either stiffness or manufacturability reasons.\ As such, applying a connectivity constraint makes disconnected designs infeasible and forces routines to produce more useful local optima.\ More generally, exclusion methods can completely prevent the appearance of undesired classes of local optima, provided that the class is understood well enough to come up with a suitable exclusion constraint.\
+The second category are called \emph{exclusion methods}.\ If the class of numerically attractive but undesired local optima is well known, constraints can be included to remove those optima from the feasible design space.\ Arguably the simplest example of this is a volume constraint in dynamic compliance minimization below the first eigenfrequency: without it, routines converge to a fully solid, mass-driven design.\ Nonetheless, in a dynamic context, exploiting dynamic behavior such as resonances by reducing mass and introducing compliance can lead to superior performance.\ In this context, a volume constraint is a numerical way to induce such behavior.\ A second example of an exclusion method are connectivity constraints.\ As highlighted in the review by Cool et al.~\cite{cool_connectivity_review}, topology optimization routines in dynamic applications often produce disconnected structures, i.e., structures with floating solid (or void) regions.\ Examples include broadband filter design by Dilgen and Aage~\cite{DILGEN2024104123}, band gap maximization in Mindlin plates by Halkjær et al.~\cite{Halkjaer2006} and sound transmission loss maximization of sandwich structures by Cool et al.~\cite{cool_TO_VA}.\ Such disconnected designs can provide superior performance but they are often undesired, for either stiffness or manufacturability reasons.\ Connectivity constraints thus exclude disconnected designs from the feasible design space.\ A third example are reliability methods that aim to improve the robustness of designs against stochastic variations.\ Recent numerical experiments show that such methods, by excluding non-robust designs, can improve performance even in the purely deterministic case~\cite{Elbek2025}.\ Generally, exclusion methods can completely prevent the appearance of undesired classes of local optima, provided that the class is understood well enough to come up with a suitable exclusion constraint.\